arnia/Karybu/README.md

 What is Karybu?
 ---------------

-Karybu is  a powerful CMS based on Symfony Framework components and Bootsrtap frontend that can be based on multiple types of databases like Mysql, SQLite, PostgreSql, Cubrid and other.
+Karybu is  a powerful CMS based on Symfony Framework components and Bootstrap frontend that can be based on multiple types of databases like Mysql, SQLite, PostgreSql, Cubrid and other.

 Modular Structure